flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 💻 The code tree structure that I provided follows the principles of a software architectural pattern known as the "Package by Feature" or "Package by Component" pattern.
 This pattern is commonly used in Object-Oriented Programming (OOP) and is particularly prevalent in frameworks and libraries that promote a modular and component-based approach to application development.

-💻 SUBJECT FOR CHANGES....
-Missing class for now is -- `BankAccount` (Required: Priority! ) and `AccountManager` (Required: Priority! )

-I think those two Class is part of Runnable interface Synchronization and Threads topic lesson (not sure on this need to research and dirty hands-on programming)

 #### Code Requirements:
 * 🚀 Download [VLC Media Player](https://www.videolan.org/vlc) 64 bit.
 Depends on your jdk version if lower jdk need 32 bit
 * 🚀 Download and use [Intellij Idea Community Edition](https://www.jetbrains.com/idea/download/?section=windows)